 The National Electrical Code (NEC) applies to the construction of PV systems installed on buildings and does not apply to ground-mount PV systems.
-The 2014 version of the NEC (2014 NEC) includes a requirement for rapid shutdown of controlled conductors outside the PV array boundary.
-The 2017 version of the NEC (2017 NEC) includes a requirement for module-level shutdown.
-The module-level shutdown requirement is anticipated to become effective January 1, 2019 rather than January 1, 2017 for the rest of the code.
+The 2014 version of the NEC (NEC 2014) includes a requirement for rapid shutdown of controlled conductors outside the PV array boundary.
+The 2017 version of the NEC (NEC 2017) includes a requirement for module-level shutdown.
+The module-level shutdown requirement became effective January 1, 2019 rather than January 1, 2017 for the rest of the code.
+The 2020 version (NEC 2020) became effective in 2020 and carries forward NEC 2017 requirements.